 Sponsors.

-Sponsors must be given the recognition that there level of sponsorship stipulates on the sponsorship page or there agreed terms.
+Sponsors must be given the recognition that their level of sponsorship stipulates on the sponsorship page or there agreed terms.

 Promoting the art of whipcracking by AWPA members, the following should apply: